Updated: Nov 25, 2021

 APPROACH TO RISK ASSESSMENT

-Within an organisation individual risks can range from the nature of power held by an executive or officials who preside over procurement, whether there are discretionary powers or self-imposed monopoly in key decisions.
+Within an organisation, individual risks can range from the nature of power held by an executive or officials who preside over procurement, whether there are discretionary powers or self-imposed monopoly in key decisions to individuals that have access to insider information that is improperly shared with a vendor.

-In considering areas of analysis to identify corruption and external risk within the tender process a starting point is to look at tenders where only one vendor responds and assess the route cause in the lack of response.
-There are legitimate occasions in which only one vendor responds within the bidding process, however when we look at the percentage of the annual tenders and corruption risk, the value and extent can be significant.
-Is there a root cause to this issue such as the need to broaden a supplier base or are there risks such as the internal manipulation of the bidding process or rigging of bids by vendors.
+Examining available data sources that can be used for analysis to identify corruption and external risk within the tender process and assessing the root cause where only one vendor responds is a good starting point to determine whether there is insider collusion.
+There are legitimate occasions in which only one vendor responds within the bidding process, however when we look at the percentage of the annual tenders and vendor responses, the value, extent and responses from the same company may be telling.
+Is there a need to broaden a supplier base where there is a suspicion of bid rigging.

-Once the tender data has been collected on sole award additional analysis can be carried out to look at the level of risk and determine whether there has been internal influence or manipulation.
+Once the tender data has been collected, additional analysis can be carried out to look at the level of corruption and fraud risk and determine whether there has been internal influence or manipulation.
 Key areas to look at should include:

 The advertising period, has it been deliberately shortened so that legitimate companies aren’t given the opportunity to respond